dynamsoft-docs/capture-vision-docs/parameters/reference/target-roi-def/task-setting-name-array.md

 # TaskSettingNameArray

-Represents the collection of task setting object names, used to refer to the [`BarcodeReaderTaskSetting`](../../file/task-settings/barcode-reader-task-settings.md),[`LabelRecognizerTaskSetting`](../../file/task-settings/label-recognizer-task-settings.md),[`DocumentNormalizerTaskSetting`](../../file/task-settings/document-normalizer-task-settings.md) objects.
+Parameter `TaskSettingNameArray` represents the collection of task setting object names, used to refer to the [`BarcodeReaderTaskSetting`](../../file/task-settings/barcode-reader-task-settings.md),[`LabelRecognizerTaskSetting`](../../file/task-settings/label-recognizer-task-settings.md),[`DocumentNormalizerTaskSetting`](../../file/task-settings/document-normalizer-task-settings.md) objects.
 It is used to define recognition tasks such as reading barcodes, recognizing labels, or detecting document quads.

 ## Example